geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 ### Quick Filter

-This filter, applicable directly in the [Attribute Table](attributes-table.md) just below the field names, can be also used in combination with the other types of filter:
+This filter, applicable directly in the [Attribute Table](attributes-table.md) just below the field names, can be also used in combination with other filter applied:

 <img src="../img/filtering-layers/filtered_quick_filter.gif" class="ms-docimage"/>

+The user has the possibility to apply simple filters by attributes simply typing the filter's value in the available input fields (Date or Time pickers are available according to real attributes data types and a tooltip usually gives an information on how to fill the filter's input field).
+Filtering by one or more attributes, layer records in [Attribute Table](attributes-table.md) are automatically filtered accordingly.

-In the case the user wants to filter the layer through a text field, he can simply write something inside the input box and the field will be automatically filtered matching with the input text:
+If the user wants to filter by an attribute of type String, he can simply write something inside the input box and the list of records in table will be automatically filtered by matching with the input text.

 <img src="../img/filtering-layers/attribute-table-quick-filter-1.jpg" class="ms-docimage"/>

-When, instead, the goal is to filter the layer through a numerical field, it is possible to make use of the following operations:
+If the User wants to filter by a numeric attribute, he can type directly a number or an expression using the following operators:

 * Not equal (**!=** or **!==** or **<>**)